Humberto Carrillo

 Humberto Garza Carrillo (born October 20, 1995) is a Mexican professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand under the ring name Berto (shortened from his previous ring name Humberto Carrillo).
-He is one-half of Los Garza with his cousin Angel.
-He is also a member of Legado Del Fantasma.
+He is signed to WWE, where he performs on the Raw brand under the ring name Berto (shortened from his previous ring name Humberto Carrillo).
+He also appears in Lucha Libre AAA Worldwide as a member of Los Perros del Mal where he is one-third of the AAA World Trios Champions with stablemates Daga and Angel in their first reign both as a stable and individually.

 He previously worked under the ring name Último Ninja while wrestling in Mexico.
 He is a third-generation luchador, being the son of Humberto Garza Jr., the grandson of Humberto Garza, as well as the nephew of Hector Garza.

 Professional wrestling career

 Early career (2012–2018)

 On December 16, 2012, Carrillo began his professional wrestling career as Último Ninja when he performed at Wrestling in Monterrey when he teamed up with El Ninja Jr. in a winning effort against Genocida and The Beast. Último Ninja would then wrestle in Mexico for the next six years in other wrestling promotions including Casanova Pro, Nueva Generacion Xtrema, Lucha Libre Del Norte, Lucha Libre Azteca, The Crash Lucha Libre, Chilanga Mask, Empresa Regiomontana de Lucha Libre, RIOT Wrestling Alliance, Promociones MDA and many more.
 During his career in Mexico, Último Ninja won numerous championships including the PCLL Tag Team Championship, the LyC Tag Team Championship, The Crash Tag Team Champions and the WWA World Middleweight Championship.

 Último Ninja has also competed in Pro Wrestling Noah, Baja Stars USA, Martinez Entertainment Lucha Libre Mexicana, and Major League Wrestling.